Duxah/FreePCB-2/README.md

 ***
 Contacts.
 * [User forum](https://groups.yahoo.com/neo/groups/FreePCB/info) on Yahoo Group.
-* If you have any suggestions related to FREEPCB or you do not want to submit your question for public review, send an [email](mailto:freepcb.development@gmail.com).
+* If you have any suggestions related to FreePcb-2 or you do not want to submit your question for public review, send an [email](mailto:freepcb.development@gmail.com).
 * If you want to improve the translation of this document send your file to [email](mailto:freepcb.development@gmail.com)

 ***